 Teresa M. Beck has litigated and supervised the litigation of hundreds of civil cases.
 She represents a wide variety of clients, including small and large businesses, non-profits, governmental entities, senior care centers, grocery chains, parking management companies, developers, law firms, insurance companies and individuals.
-Ms. Beck’s skill set includes representation of employers in employment-related litigation, personal injury defense, construction matters, contracts and civil litigation of all types.
+Ms. Beck’s skill set includes representation of employers in employment-related litigation, personal injury defense, lawyers professional liability, construction matters, contracts, and civil litigation of all types.
 Additionally, Ms. Beck serves as outside general counsel for several corporations, providing advice on corporate filings, records, franchises, contracts and related services.
 She also serves as a vice chancellor of the Episcopal Diocese in San Diego.

-Ms. Beck is an AV®-Preeminent™ rated attorney by Martindale Hubbell in the areas of Litigation and Labor and Employment, and has been selected to the San Diego Super Lawyers® list consecutively since 2017.
+Ms. Beck is an AV®-Preeminent™ rated attorney by Martindale Hubbell in the areas of Litigation and Labor and Employment, and has been selected to the San Diego Super Lawyers® list every year since 2017.
 She has also been named Claim and Litigation Management Alliance (CLM)’s 2018 Outside Counsel of the Year for her work on claims and litigation management.